Flaque/quirk/README.md

 # Design

 Quirk's goal is to be both inviting and focused.
-It should be _really_ easy to enter in a thought; people frequently enter these in public settings and need to do it fairly quickly.
+It should be easy to enter in a thought; people frequently enter these in public settings and need to do it fairly quickly.
 It also should not cause any increased frustration.

 ## Design Logic